 Building life skills in children and adolescents and providing them with psychosocial support in schools and other community settings can help promote good mental health.
-Programmes to help strengthen ties between adolescents and their families are also important.
+Programmes to help strengthen the ties between adolescents and their families are also important.
 If problems arise, they should be detected and managed by competent and caring health workers.

 Promoting nurturing relationships between parents and children early in life, providing training in life skills, and reducing access to alcohol and firearms can help to prevent injuries and deaths due to violence.
-Effective and empathetic care for adolescent survivors of violence and ongoing support can help deal with the physical and the psychological consequences.
+Effective and empathetic care for adolescent survivors of violence and ongoing support can help deal with the physical and psychological consequences.

 Alcohol and drugs

-Unintentional injuries are a leading cause of death and disability among adolescents.
-In 2012, some 120 000 adolescents died as a result of road traffic accidents.
+Unintentional injuries are the leading cause of death and disability among adolescents.
+In 2015, over 115 000 adolescents died as a result of road traffic accidents.
 Young drivers need advice on driving safely, while laws that prohibit driving under the influence of alcohol and drugs need to be strictly enforced.
 Blood alcohol levels need to be set lower for teenage drivers.
 Graduated licences for novice drivers with zero-tolerance for drink-driving are recommended.

-Drowning is also a major cause of death among adolescents – 60 000, two-thirds of them boys, drowned in 2012, and teaching children and adolescents to swim is a useful intervention to prevent this..
+Drowning is also a major cause of death among adolescents – 57 000 adolescents, two-thirds of them boys, are estimated to have drowned in 2015, and teaching children and adolescents to swim is an essential intervention to prevent these deaths.

 Malnutrition and obesity

 Many boys and girls in developing countries enter adolescence undernourished, making them more vulnerable to disease and early death.
-At the other end of the spectrum, the number of adolescents who are overweight or obese is increasing in both low- and high-income countries.
+At the other end of the spectrum, the number of adolescents who are overweight or obese is increasing in low, middle and high-income countries.